devinterp.optim package

 torch.utils.hooks.RemovableHandle

-state_dict() Dict[str, Any]
+state_dict() dict[str, Any]

-Returns the state of the optimizer as a dict.
+Return the state of the optimizer as a dict.

 It contains two entries: